 Learn to sail with our Sailing Academy and join the club!

 You’ll be using a great mix of dinghies, beginning with sailing with an instructor and leading up to navigating on your own around a full sailing course.
 As well as its highly practical ‘hands on’ sessions, the programme includes sailing theory and a controlled capsize recovery, and all sailing has a rescue boat in attendance.
+Training is held with our training partner Buzz Active, followed by access into sailing via our main club.

 How much does it cost?